-As part of an on-going evaluation of the program, the department has established six primary Student Learning Outcomes (SLO).
+As part of an on-going evaluation of the program, the department has established five primary Student Learning Outcomes (SLOs).
 For each of these SLOs, assessment measures have been established to determine student progress.
-Each of these assessment measures is evaluated in a particular course or in several courses and may be measured by class participation and/or grades on particular assignments.
+Each of these learning outcomes is evaluated across several courses and may be measured by grades/scores on particular assignments or evaluations by professors and practicum supervisors.
 The department uses this data to determine areas of strengths and areas for growth to improve student learning.
-The SLOs are:

 SLO: Professional Counseling Orientation and Ethical Practice